Policies

 Cork Safety Alerts, its administrators, volunteers, and affiliates shall not be liable for any direct, indirect, incidental, special, consequential, or exemplary damages, including but not limited to damages for loss of profits, goodwill, use, data, or other intangible losses, resulting from:

-- Unauthorized Access: Any unauthorized access to or use of our servers and/or any personal information stored therein.
+- Unauthorised Access: Any unauthorised access to or use of our servers and/or any personal information stored therein

 User Responsibility